LeCAD-PEG/SOLPS-GUI/doc/source/code/b2input.rst

 .. index:: b2agmt_qc_style

 ``b2agmt_qc_style``    type: ``integer``    default: ``1``
-    When b2agmt\_qc\_style.eq.1, the cosine of the angle between the left face of cells and the magnetic field direction is computed using information from cells to both the left and right of the face.
+    When b2agmt\_qc\_style.eq.1, the cosine of the angle between the left face of cells and the magnetic field direction is computed using information from cells to both the left and right of the face, based on interpolations of the qz array (cosine at cell centers).
+    When b2agmt\_qc\_style.eq.2, the cosine of the angle between the left face of cells and the magnetic field direction is computed assuming that it is the angle between the left cell face and the bisector of the poloidal direction in the left and right cells sharing the common face.
     When b2agmt\_qc\_style.eq.0, we only use information from the cell at the right of the face.
 This is the treatment used up to version 3.0.6, inclusively.